 That doesn't mean I don't still cringe a little when I'm called to lay it out there.
 Recently an agent advised me to start building my platform in the event I'm published.
 On it, I wrote back with a link to my resurrected blog.
 No, she wrote back.
 Instagram.

 Instagram?
 But people I know will see it!
 They'll know I want to be a writer.
 I can just picture Laura Jenkins now, turning to her husband as she checks out my Instagram feed, having been tipped off by our mutual friend.
-Laura rolls her eyes at she turns to her husband Dave, holding up her phone.
+I can see Laura rolling her eyes as she turns to her husband Dave, holding up her phone.
 "Guess who's writing a novel?" she sneers.
 Dave snorts as Laura leaves a comment: Good for you, girl!
 Can't wait to read it!

-But then I get real.
-I realize that, if I really want to make it, I have to go for it.
+But if I really want to make it, I have to go for it.
 I've spent the last six years writing two novels in the spare time I don't have.
 I've put myself out there with beta readers and agents and editors.
 I've overhauled manuscripts I've thought were perfect and backspaced over scenes that I toiled over for weeks and filed away form rejections and swallowed some tough no's after getting my hopes up with agents who expressed interest.
-I think I can handle an Instagram account.
+I can handle an Instagram account.

 So if you're out there struggling with the same sort of thing, if you're scared to put your dreams out there - be it a novel or an album or a patent or your line of high-end crocheted dog socks - hear this: You can do it.